Sam Darnold: Early life

-High school

 Darnold attended San Clemente High School in San Clemente, California.
-After playing baseball in his freshman year, he played football and basketball.
-During his high school basketball career, Darnold excelled, and was named South Coast League Most Valuable Player twice, along with being named to the all-CIF team.
+After playing baseball in his freshman year, Darnold played football and basketball.
+During his high school basketball career, Darnold excelled and was named South Coast League Most Valuable Player twice, along with being named to the all-CIF team.
 Basketball coach Marc Popovich stated Darnold's basketball skills helped translate into football, being the "only guy [I've] ever had who could get a defensive rebound and launch a 70-foot pass on target, pretty much in the same motion, to a guy breaking out in the fastbreak.
 It was almost Wes Unseld-like."
 Popovich added that Darnold could have played college basketball in the Pac-12 Conference or the Mountain West Conference "at worst."

 On the football team, Darnold played wide receiver and linebacker, though he played quarterback as a sophomore after the starting quarterback was injured in a game against Tesoro High School.
-He threw a touchdown pass and scored the game-winning two-point conversion, but returned to playing receiver and linebacker a week later.
+He threw a touchdown and scored the game-winning two-point conversion, but returned to playing receiver and linebacker a week later.
 When he legitimately became the school's quarterback, Darnold broke the school record for the most touchdown passes in a game when he threw five on two occasions.
 He missed much of his junior year with a foot injury.
-In his senior year, San Clemente reached the CIF-Southern Section Southwest Division championship game, where they lost 37–44 to Trabuco Hills High School in a comeback upset after Sam was knocked out of the game with a concussion.
+In his senior year, San Clemente reached the CIF-Southern Section Southwest Division championship game, where they lost 44–37 to Trabuco Hills High School in a comeback upset after Darnold was knocked with a concussion.
 He ended his senior season with 3,000 passing yards and 39 touchdowns, along with 800 rushing yards and 13 rushing touchdowns.

 Darnold was rated by Rivals.com as a four-star recruit and was ranked as the eighth best dual-threat quarterback in his class and 179th best player overall.
-However, he did not have much footage of him performing at recruiting camps, preferring to show his play in games.
+However, Darnold did not have much footage of him performing at recruiting camps, preferring to show his play in games.
 As a result, San Clemente head football coach Jaime Ortiz elected to provide video of his basketball career to football coaches.
-He received scholarship offers to play college football from schools like Oregon, Utah, Northwestern and Duke.
+Darnold received scholarship offers to play college football from schools like Oregon, Utah, Northwestern and Duke.
 During a football camp, USC coaches Clay Helton and Steve Sarkisian were impressed by Darnold's performance, and extended to him a scholarship to play for the Trojans.